-Major headlines are appearing throughout the national media about Prince Georges County Maryland residents and businesses being without water for five days while the utility repairs a major water main Newspapers and TV news anchors initially reported this issue as a “natural disaster” because of its impact on residents, health care facilities and businesses.
+Major headlines are appearing throughout the national media about Prince Georges County, Maryland, residents and businesses being without water for five days while the utility repairs a major water main.
+Newspapers and TV news anchors initially reported this issue as a “natural disaster” because of its impact on residents, health care facilities, and businesses.
 Some are questioning (and perhaps even opining) why this situation is occurring and why haven’t public officials taken actions before now to prevent it.
-But at the same time, a lot of people, businesses and industry might actually live out just what it is like to be without water.
+But at the same time, a lot of people, businesses, and industries might actually live out just what it is like to be without water.
 Imagine turning on the spigot and nothing comes out!

 I want to briefly stop here in this message to make what I believe is an important statement about this situation.
 All of the public officials who were involved in the decision-making process about the emergence of this critical situation and the development of an immediate action plan to address it need to be applauded and generously thanked for taking the courageous and forward thinking step and saying “we have a pending disaster before us, let’s get on top of it and lessen these impacts to all.”
 Their immediate actions successfully prevented thousands from literally being caught unprepared to deal with the loss of water.